maths/moodle-qtype_stack/doc/en/Topics/Proof.md

 A discussion of [_Practical Online Assessment of Mathematical Proof_](https://www.tandfonline.com/doi/abs/10.1080/0020739X.2021.1896813) was given by Sangwin, C.J. and Bickerton, R. (2023), International Journal of Mathematical Education in Science and Technology}, 53(10) doi:10.1080/0020739X.2021.1896813.
 This included more structured questions making use of

 * faded worked examples and,
 * reading comprehension questions.

-Colleagues assessing proof might also consider [semi-automatic marking](../Moodle/Semi-automatic_Marking.md).
+Colleagues assessing proof might also consider [semi-automatic marking](../Moodle/Semi-automatic_Marking.md) and using [Parson's problems](Parsons.md).

 ## Styles